 Fewer facilities may be available for you on holiday at your accommodation or in the local area at the beginning or end of the season due to weather conditions or lack of support.
 This includes, but is not limited to, swimming pool opening, restaurant opening times and beach facilities.
 This is usually reflected in the lower season pricing and we cannot be held responsible for their lack of provision.
 In the case of swimming pools: compliance with any water conservation regulations imposed in times of drought, damage or malfunction of the mains water supply.
 The above are understood to be a result of force majeure and not to reflect on our failure to deliver an advertised facility.
 We shall always endeavour, when possible, to advise you of the withdrawal of any facilities if and when we are given reasonable notice.

 20. PASSPORT / VISA

 It is the responsibility of all customers to ensure they have a valid passport and to check entry requirements such as passport validity and any required visa.
-For further information on passport and visa requirements, please contact the Foreign and Commonwealth Office at fco.gov.uk.
+For further information on passport and visa requirements, please contact the Foreign, Commonwealth & Development Office at FCDO

 Should anyone be refused admission to the flight or to the destination country by the airline or government authority then we are powerless to assist and cannot be held responsible.
 Any passengers considered being unacceptably under the influence of alcohol or drugs may be denied boarding to the aircraft or entry into the country.
 In these circumstances we shall consider the customer as having given notice of cancellation and be under no liability for any costs or charges incurred as a result of our doing so.